imjacobclark/devnews-coreos/README.md

 # devnews-coreos
-Configuration for deploying a highly avaliable and clustered [Developer News](http://devnews.today) enviroment onto a CoreOS platform
+Configuration for deploying a highly avaliable and clustered [Developer News API](http://api.devnews.today) enviroment onto a CoreOS platform

 ### Launch the fleet